 - Supporting the development and implementation of a range of social marketing campaigns.

-Review of drug and alcohol prevention and treatment services
+The Review of the drug and alcohol treatment services sector

-The Australian Government Department of Health and Ageing will undertake a strategic, whole of system review of the drug and alcohol prevention and treatment services sector.
-This will build on the National Drug Strategy 2010-15
+The Australian Government Department of Health (the Department) has undertaken a strategic, whole of system review of the drug and alcohol treatment services sector (the Review).